O-T-Fletcher/Nanopore-16S-rRNA-Processing/README.md

   Restart your terminal when this process is completed.

-  # If you use the following pipeline to process your 16S rRNA Nanopore sequences, please use the following citation:
-  Fletcher, O. T. (2025).
-A user-friendly pipeline for 16S rRNA Nanopore sequence processing.
-Zenodo. https://doi.org/10.5281/zenodo.17109600

 ## What you will start with:
 <br> Demultiplexed raw fastq.gz files from your sequence run.
-The Nanopore software (eg MinKNOW) will automatically demultiplex based on associated barcode.
-You can either manually name the files, or create a csv file with the metadata (barcode, sample name) and have the Nanopore software name the files for you.
-You can also wait until you have your taxonomy table to replace the barcodes with the sample name.
+<br> You will most likely need to change the names of the files from the associated barcode to your sample name.
+You should create a csv file with the barcode name in the first column and the associated sample name in the second column.
+Do not label the columns (ex., cell A1 should be Barcode01, cell B1 should be Sample01).
+If you created the CSV on a Windows system, you will need to install the following package: ```sudo apt install dos2unix```.
+This is necessary because Windows creates strange characters in their CSV files that are not compatible with Linux or Linux systems, and it may create strange characters in the renaming process.
+<br> ```cd``` into your folder that contains the barcode files.
+Put your CSV file in this file.
+<br> You will then run ```dos2unix filename.csv```.
+This makes the CSV compatible with Linux.
+Remember to replace filename with the name of your CSV file.
+<br> Run ```while IFS=, read -r old new; do
+ mv "$old" "$new"
+done < filename.csv``` to change the barcode names to the associated sample names that you entered into your CSV.
+Remember to replace filename with the name of your CSV file.

 Transfer those demultiplexed files onto the computer and put them inside a folder with a relevant name (recommended). ```cd``` into this directory (folder) in your command line (terminal).
 <br> Example: open terminal